NLP-Casey-Harris-Wood-Project/nlp-project/README.md

 <b><u><i>Description:</i></u></b>

-Web-scraped data from 500 NLP related Github repositories that contain the README contents and predominant code language (Python or HTML) for each repository.
+Web-scraped data of the README contents from 500 NLP related Github repositories and a variable describing the predominant code language (Python or HTML) used for each repository.
 The target variable is the predominant coding language of each repository (Python or HTML).

 <!-- - Include a link to the dataset source, if available.
 - Data dictionary -->